spatkar94/HistoTME/README.md

 ```
 After downloading the WSI, utilize the scripts provided in the [data_preprocessing](data_preprocessing) folder to tesselate each WSI into non-overlapping tiles and extract foundation model embeddings.
 Note: Our latest model tesselates WSI at 256x256 pixel, 20x magnification, in order to facilitate head-to-head benchmarking against other spatial transcriptomic prediction methods.
 The extracted features will be saved in a h5py file with each entry corresponding to a tile along with its physical coordinates and the foundation model-generated feature embeddings.
+Alternatively you can also use [trident](https://github.com/mahmoodlab/trident) to preprocess your WSI (if they are svs images).
 ```
 dict{'coords': (x,y), 'features': <embeddings>}
 ```